 - No phone support.
 Users can only find support via email, Twitter, live chat, user forum, and knowledge base.
 In addition, 24/7 support is only available via email and Twitter.

 Squarespace eCommerce pricing starts from $18/month for the Business plan, $26/month for the Basic Commerce plan, and $40/month for the Advanced Commerce plan.
 All plans are billed annually.
 There is also a 3% transaction fee on each sale made with the Business plan.

-Each plan comes with unlimited products, free web hosting, visually pleasing website templates, SSL security, and a free domain name for one year.
+All plans come with unlimited products, free web hosting, visually pleasing website templates, SSL security, and free website domains for one year.
 It doesn’t have a free plan, but it does offer a 14-day free trial period.

 7. Magento – Best for Entrepreneurs Seeking Flexibility and Scalability

 Magento is open-source eCommerce-specific software that is widely popular and completely free.
 However, it is a self-hosted solution, thus users must set up their own web hosting, domain, and security.

 In this case, we are referring to Magento Open Source instead of the paid and hosted solution Adobe Commerce powered by Magento, formerly known as Magento Commerce.
 The premium version of the software is more suited to those with a large budget.

 Getting started with Magento is easy – most hosting providers provide a one-click installation option.
 If you have no technical knowledge, a massive community of Magento web developers is ready to help.